0xSero/partisia-docs/docs/pbc-fundamentals/governance-system-smart-contracts-overview.md

 [MPC tokens](dictionary.md#mpc-token) are the native tokens of PBC.
 They are used by node operators and other token holders for staking on a service provided by a node.
 Tokens can be confiscated in case of malicious behavior and be used for dispute settlement.
 Staked tokens incentives honest and reliable node services.
+They can also be exchanged for WMPC (Wrapped MPC), the [BYOC](#byoc-the-system-of-liquidity) equivalent of MPC tokens.
 [Read more about MPC tokens](dictionary.md#mpc-token)

 ??? info "[MPC token contract](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881)"
     Facilitates the change of state (location, association, staking, vesting) of MPC tokens as well as transfer of MPC